-- A. Standards of Satisfactory Academic Progress (SAP) are applied once per year, beginning on or about June 1st to determine the eligibility for the following academic year. - B. The evaluation period will be based on attendance in the immediate prior Spring, Fall, Summer term (example: for 2003-2004 academic year, academic progress will be evaluated on Spring 2003, Fall 2002, and Summer 2002). - C. Credits evaluated will include credits attempted at the evaluating school and courses funded through consortium agreement. - D. Students who do not meet the SAP will be notified.
-The student may follow the appeal process or the reinstatement procedures as outlined in sections V and VI.
+Standards of Satisfactory Academic Progress (SAP) are applied once per year, beginning on or about June 1st to determine the eligibility for the following academic year.

+The evaluation period will be based on attendance in the immediate prior Spring, Fall, Summer term (example: for 2004-2005 academic year, academic progress will be evaluated on Spring 2004, Fall 2003, and Summer 2003).

+Credits evaluated will include credits attempted at the evaluating school and courses funded through consortium agreement.

+Students who do not meet the SAP will be notified.
+The student may follow the appeal process or the reinstatement procedures as outlined in V and VI.